vsakel/ChatBot-Summarizer/README.md

 - It sends a POST request to /summarize with a .txt file attached.
 - The expected response should have a 400 status code and return the message  `{"error":"Invalid file type.
 Please upload a PDF file."}`

-4 and 5.**test_extension** and **test_valid_extension**
+4 and 5. **test_extension** and **test_valid_extension**
-- These tests ensure that a valid PDF file is uploaded and processed correctly.
+- These tests check that a valid PDF file is uploaded and processed correctly.
-- These tests send the PDF file to the /summarize endpoint and expect the server to return a valid summary in the response.
+- Both tests send the PDF file to the /summarize endpoint and expect the server to return summary as response.

 ### Difference between 4 and 5 test cases

- test_extension generate a PDF from scratch and store it in memory so it can send to server test_valid_extension it uses a real PDF that is stored in disk.
+**test_extension**: This test generates a PDF from scratch using the ReportLab library and stores it in memory (as byte stream with BytesIO).
+The in-memory PDF is then sent to the server for processing.

- This two cases work locally but failed in github actions
+**test_valid_extension**: This test uses a real PDF file that is stored on disk.
+It uploads this actual PDF file to the server and checks if the server processes it correctly.